-It truly is an amazing sight, as the water rushes past blow you at an exceptional speed.
+It truly is an amazing sight, as the water rushes past you at an exceptional speed.
 The only issue is that the Huka Falls is full of tourists and it can be hard to navigate your way around the sea of selfie sticks!

-Secondly, the scenery brilliant.
+Secondly, the scenery is brilliant.
 Lake Rotorua is a truly beautiful spot and you could easily spend the whole day relaxing there!

-That’ about the only bad thing about the place!
-For me, Rotorua was one of the best places I visited while travelling New Zealand!
+That’s about the only bad thing about the place!
+For me, Rotorua is one of the best places to visit on the North Island!
 Be sure to check it out!

 Taupo was one of the places that I knew very little about when I visited the North Island.

 It’s essentially a giant playground for children and adults and it was great fun doing all the activities for an hour or two!

-9. Te Papa museum
+Te Papa museum

-It’s the national museum of New Zealand and documents the history of the country really well.
-It also a lot of interesting natural history exhibits.
+It’s the National Museum of New Zealand and documents the history of the country really well.
+It also has a lot of interesting natural history exhibits.

-As a dinosaur lover, perhaps the best thing about Te Papa was that they had a great collection about Dinosaurs! just look at how happy I was to be standing next to Stan the T-Rex!
+As a dinosaur lover, perhaps the best thing about Te Papa was that they had a great collection of Dinosaurs! just look at how happy I was to be standing next to Stan the T-Rex!

 If you’re a history or nature buff, then a visit to Te Papa will be right up your street!